clarahoffmann/commaai/readme.md

-## Supplementary Code for `Marginally Calibrated Response Distributions forEnd-to-End Learning in Autonomous Driving'
+## Supplementary Code for `Marginally Calibrated Response Distributions for End-to-End Learning in Autonomous Driving'
 by Clara Hoffmann and Nadja Klein at Humboldt-Universität zu Berlin, Emmy Noether Research Group in Statistics and Data Science, Unter den Linden 6, 10099 Berlin